krausekai/greasyfork-scripts/Background Tab Stopper/readme.md

-Too many websites open?
-Opening your browser is too slow?
-Computer fans become too loud?
-Then try this script!
+This script may improve browser load speed at startup when there are too many browser tabs open.

-Working Memory Set of 28 Chrome Tabs (Several Youtube) at Startup ...Before: 3.83gb
+Working Memory Set (RAM) of 28 Chrome Tabs (Several Youtube) at Startup ...Before: 3.83gb
 ...After: 2.46gb
 = 35.74% decrease!

-I also recommend "The Great Discarder" on the chrome store.
+I also recommend using browser sleeping tabs / memory saver / tab suspension settings.
+Alternatively, there are tab suspension extensions (e.g. Auto Tab Discard, The Great Discarder).

 <hr />
 <b>Support</b>